wilsonmar/wilsonmar.github.io/_posts/2014-08-04-linux-bootup.md

 ## More on OSX

-This is one of a series on Mac OSX:
+This is one of a series about MacOS:

 {% include mac_links.html %}